thomaxxl/group_info/README.md

 ...
 t@tpollet-ubuntu-vm:/tmp$ ./ping.py -c
 Starting client
 numgroups: 8
+numgroups: 8
 numgroups: -1055523072
 >
 ```

+The numgroups output is the return value of getgroups().
+If this changed, it means something else is at that memory location.

 [Session 2]
 ```
 t@tpollet-ubuntu-vm:/tmp$ ./ping.py -s
 Starting Server
+opening 1000 fds
 opening 1000 fds
 opening 1000 fds
 ```